My Child Lebensborn Accessibility Report

 Content Rating: PEGI 12

 Costs: Purchase cost

-We've documented 1 accessibility feature for Difficulty in My Child Lebensborn which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 1 accessibility feature for Difficulty in My Child Lebensborn which deals with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.